Exploring the Al-Chet Prayer

 The Yom Kippur service features a long list of 44 mistakes.
 What does it all mean?

 When one begins to look at the task of teshuva (repentance), it can be overwhelming.
 We've made so many mistakes this past year that it's hard to know where to begin!
-Clearly, if we don't have an excellent system for tackling this project, it will be very time consuming and draining.
+Clearly, if we don't have an excellent system for tackling this project, it will be very time consuming, draining -- and ultimately unproductive.

 In Judaism we say that if you can get to the root of the problem, you can eliminate it entirely.
 That is the goal of the "Al Chet" prayer that we say so many times during Yom Kippur services.
-The 44 statements comprising "Al Chet" are not a list of mistakes, but rather identify the roots of mistakes.
+These 44 statements are not a list of mistakes, but rather identify the roots of mistakes.

 1. For the mistakes we committed before You under duress and willingly.